Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## why is it good? - Appeal to Authority
+## An appeal to Authority
 <hr />

-- Heather J. Meeker is a respected attorney
+Heather J. Meeker is a respected attorney

-- with a History in open source software licensing and strategy
+With a History in open source software licensing and strategy

-- source licenses provide inherent authority
+Source licenses provide inherent authority

-- drafted in the spirit of a copyleft licence
+Drafted in the spirit of a copyleft licence